A Generative Approach to Quasi-Random Sampling from Copulas via Space-Filling Designs: Introduction

 However, the literature on using generative models for quasi-random sampling of copulas remains relatively underdeveloped. \cite{hofert2021} was a pioneer in this field, introducing using generative moment matching networks \citep[GMMN,][]{li2015generative} as a generative approach for quasi-random sampling of multivariate distributions.
 They employed a generative neural network to approximate the transformation $\phi_C$ and trained it using maximum mean discrepancy optimization.
 This computational method enables the generation of approximate quasi-random samples from any copula.
 Despite its potential, GMMN has been found to be less robust \citep{janke2021} and faces limitations.
 For example, \cite{li2017} pointed out that GMMN may not perform as competitively as generative adversarial networks (GANs) on complex and large-scale datasets.
 Additionally, GMMN is generally less computationally efficient due to its reliance on large batch sizes during training.
 Although GMMN-based quasi-random sampling techniques have wide applications, the theoretical properties of quasi-randomness have yet to be fully explored.

 To address these limitations, we propose an efficient quasi-random sampling method that is computationally efficient and enjoys nice theoretical properties.
 The proposed method employs GANs to learn the optimal transformation $\phi_C$, followed by the use of space-filling designs to generate randomized QMC points on low-dimensional uniform distributions.
 These points are then mapped to the copula via $\phi_C$.
-The proposed method offers several advantages: (a) $\phi_C$ in the method represents the optimal mapping between low-dimensional uniformity and high-dimensional distributions, bypassing the complexities of high-dimensional space-filling designs. (b) The method outperforms traditional techniques like CDM, which often rely on stringent parameter assumptions and are less effective in high-dimensional settings. (c) The method yields a more accurate $\phi_C$ compared to GMMN with limited data. (d) A comprehensive analysis of the theoretical properties of quasi-randomness specifically for low-variance MC estimators is presented, and upper bounds on the bias and variance of these estimators are established.
+Essentially, the proposed method is an optimal transport method \citep{fang2025spot}, and shares similarities with the framework of optimal sampling in an embedding space \citep{zhang2022optimal}.
+The proposed method offers several advantages: (a) $\phi_C$ in the method represents the optimal mapping between low-dimensional uniformity and high-dimensional distributions, bypassing the complexities of high-dimensional space-filling designs. (b) The method outperforms traditional techniques like CDM, which often rely on stringent parameter assumptions and are less effective in high-dimensional settings. (c) The method yields a more accurate $\phi_C$ compared to GMMN when data are limited, and this advantage persists when $k<d$.
+Therefore, it exhibits lower variance and stronger robustness across $d=10,20,200$ (see Section~5). (d) A comprehensive analysis of the theoretical properties of quasi-randomness specifically for low-variance MC estimators is presented, and upper bounds on the bias and variance of these estimators are established.

 The rest of the paper is organized as follows.
 Section 2 introduces some preliminaries including copulas, and space-filling designs (including low-discrepancy sequences, Latin hypercube designs and their variants), as well as GANs.
 The proposed method and related theoretical analysis are presented in Section 3.
 Section 4 shows a series of numerical simulations.
 Section 5 presents a real data analysis in risk management.
 We conclude this paper in Section 6.
 All the proofs are provided in the supplementary materials.